 How to Massage

-lie in the East, namely in China and Japan.
-Shiatsu, acupressure and reflexology were brought from the East by therapists studying these ancient and highly effective techniques, and have been adopted in the West by alternative practitioners.
+Massage began in the East, namely in China and Japan.
+Shiatsu, acupressure and reflexology were brought from the East by therapists studying these highly effective techniques, and have been adopted in the West by alternative practitioners.
 India also has a strong tradition of massage.
-Head massage is part of daily life in most Indian regions and is practiced by even the most humble barber.
+Head massage is part of daily life in most Indian regions and is practiced in roadside barber shops.

 Surprisingly, Swedish massage also originated in the East.
 Developed by gymnast and physiologist Per Henrik Link, a Swede who traveled to China in the 19th century, it combined his own western ideas with those of Eastern massage.

-There are several main stroke involved in massage although many therapists have developed their own strokes.
-You can use these basic stroked on yourself or a friend, or of course you can book a professional massage therapist.
+You can use these basic strokes on yourself or a friend, or of course you can book a professional massage therapist.

 This is the rhythmic rolling lifting and squeezing of the muscles with your hands.
 This encourages the flow of blood and takes away toxins from these muscles.
 Use firm movements and take hold of the flesh between the thumb and fingers and knead like a piece of dough.